instant CE certificate!

 The relevant timeframe is also an important consideration (Gondolf, 1995).
 How long a period of nonviolence counts as success?
 Too short a period may not provide an accurate estimate, especially is the perpetrators are also being monitored by parole officers during that period.
 Too long a period may make follow-ups too difficult.

 What criterion do most studies use to determine if a batterer program is successful?
-Record the letter of the correct answer the Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents